TritonDataCenter/rfd/rfd/0042/README.md

 Suggestions include `gztools`, `global`, `gz`.

+*sjorge*: Personally I like gztools, I am commenting as I read through the document and I came up with zones/gztools above as an example dataset name.
+The naming seems spot on.

 Another consideration is whether to simply incorporate the changes proposed in this RFD into the existing `tools` set rather than have a distinct new set.
 This would have to continue using the `/opt/tools` prefix due to its use inside